All blog articles

 Define Objectives

-Before you start the implementation process, take a moment to define your objectives.
+Before initiating the implementation process, take a moment to define objectives.

-What do you want to achieve with your queue management system?
+What does the business want to achieve with a queue management system?

 • Reduce wait times?